EberlyODL/chem110/lewis-structures/skeletal-structures.md

 # Skeletal Structures

+**Learning Objectives:** _After this lesson, you should be able to…_
+* Draw and interpret carbon backbone (i.e., skeletal or line-angle) representations of organic molecules.

 [ciscode|rev=1|tool=elmsmedia|item=3394|entity_type=node|render=display_mode|display_mode=mediavideo__thumbnail__right]

 We’ve been learning how to represent simple molecules using Lewis structures.
 For more complicated molecules, however, writing out Lewis structures can laborious and time consuming.
 Similarly, the cluttered formalism used for Lewis structures can be difficult to interpret with a quick glance.
 In this lesson, we will learn about an alternative formalism that is commonly used for representing the structures of carbon-containing molecules.